cabify/MobileChallenge/README.md

 # To do
-Implement a simple iOS app where a user can pick products from a list and checkout them to get the resulting price.
+Implement an app where a user can pick products from a list and checkout them to get the resulting price.
 You should get the list of products from [here](https://api.myjson.com/bins/4bwec).
 We don't need complex animations or layouts, but it should be functional and easy to use.

-In Cabify we use Swift 4 to build our iOS app.
-We want you to feel comfortable during the exercise, so feel free to pick the best platform for you: Swift or Objective-C.
+In Cabify we use Swift 4 to build our iOS app and Kotlin to build our Android app, but we want you to feel comfortable during the exercise, so feel free to pick the best platform for you: Swift/Objective-C or Kotlin/Java

 **The code should:**